psu13/mutable-states/content/Demon's Souls Remake.md

 * Poisoned swamps: check.

+* A cut scene where gargoyles that fly you up to a high perch in the next area: check.

 * Byzantine and complicated NPC questlines that you can only figure out by reading the wiki: check.

 * Byzantine and complicated world state that you can only figure out by reading the wiki ... oh they got rid of this later.
 Phew.